whatchamacallit233/DAT505-GitHub/Digital Nature-Final Assignment/README.md

 6 different angles pictures of sky

 * ##### 'texture'files:
-textures used in the readme and project: river, water drop, trees and the bridge
+textures used in the readme and project

 ## introduction
 'Digital Nature'  is a digital park that provides an interactive experience for audiences.